Creampelt/c2-project/README.md

 # Command and Control Project

 This repo contains the implementation of a backdoor that can be installed on a Linux machine running Python 2.7 and allows for remote root shell access that persists over machine reboots.
 Installation of the backdoor requires root privileges.
+This has been tested on Kali (attacker's machine) and a variation of CentOS7 (host machine).

 ## Installation